mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 ## What is attested TLS?

-Attested TLS combines the security of data in transit with [TLS](https://hpbn.co/transport-layer-security-tls/) with the security and privacy of data in computation via an isolated and hardware-attested endpoint environment.
+Attested TLS combines the security of data in transit with [TLS](https://hpbn.co/transport-layer-security-tls/) with a proof of the identity of the server, which in our case is part of a verified hardened system.

-It has been said of TLS that:

-*"Using encryption on the Internet is the equivalent of arranging an armored car to deliver credit-card information from someone living in a cardboard box to someone living on a park bench."* [Source here](http://catless.ncl.ac.uk/Risks/19.37.html)

-It is all very well to secure our data in transit with TLS when using APIs, but data is often left exposed and accessible once it arrives at the endpoint.
+In comparison, regular TLS only prevents outside parties from knowing users’ information when it is transit to the AI provider.
+It does not protect data from the AI provider itself on arrival at the endpoint.

 Attested TLS is often deployed in the context of [Confidential Computing](https://www.fortanix.com/platform/confidential-computing-manager/what-is-confidential-computing) where a secure TLS connection is directs communications to within an attested isolated environment, or [Trusted Execution Environments](https://www.techtarget.com/searchitoperations/definition/trusted-execution-environment-TEE), which cannot be accessed or interfered with from the outside.